Loading...

 Wang Xiangzeng

-Progress in Oil and Gas Exploration and Development of Yanchang Petroleum Group during the 14th Five-Year Plan Period and Future Directions for the 15th Five-Year Plan Period
+Progress in oil and gas exploration and development of Yanchang Petroleum Group during the 14th Five–Year Plan period and future orientations during the 15th Five–Year Plan period#br#

 References | Related Articles | Metrics

-Han Yaqin, Mao Junli, Wang Qiaohong, Wang Huo, Li Wenbo, Zhu Chenglin
+Han Yaqin, Mao Junli, Wang Shuo, Sun Yingxiang, Wang Qiaohong, Du Jindu, Zhu Chenglin, Si Xiang

 References | Related Articles | Metrics

-Implementing differentiated and refined management of oil and gas exploration and development within the ecological protection red line, coordinating the relationship between oil and gas resource development and environmental protection, is conducive to promoting the oil and gas industry’s “development in protection, protection in development”, promoting the increase of oil and gas resources reserves and production, and assisting the new round of breakthrough strategic actions in mineral exploration.
-On the basis of systematically sorting out the control rules for oil and gas exploration and development within the domestic ecological protection red line and the management practices for oil and gas exploration and development within foreign nature reserves, this study analyzes the problems existing in the current policies for controlling oil and gas mining rights within the ecological protection red line.
-It is believed that more scientific and reasonable control policies and access requirements for exploration and development activities should be formulated according to the characteristics of oil and gas resource exploration and development, and based on different protected objects.
-The control and evaluation of oil and gas resource exploration and development activities within the ecological protection red line should be strengthened, and various requirements for ecological protection should be strictly implemented with high standards.
+red line areas, and coordinating the relationship between oil and gas resource development and environmental protection are conducive to promoting the “development while protecting, and protection in development” of oil and gas industry, enhancing the increase of oil and gas reserves and production, and assisting the strategic activities for obtaining breakthrough in a new round of mineral exploration.
+After systematically reviewing the control rules for oil and gas exploration and development within the domestic ecological protection red line areas and referring to the foreign management practice for oil and gas exploration and development within nature reserves, the problems in the current policies for controlling oil and gas mining rights within the ecological protection red line areas have been analyzed, which shows that the differentiated and fine management ideas should be implemented base on the characteristics of oil and gas resource exploration and development, and more scientific and rational control policies and access requirements for exploration and exploitation activities should be formulated for different protected objects.
+The control and assessment of oil and gas resource exploration and development activities within the ecological protection red line areas should be strengthened, and various requirements for ecological protection should be strictly implemented with high standards.

 Bai Xuefeng, Li Junhui, Li Jingsheng, Wu Jingfeng, Wang Biao